-The actual contribution, one third of the employment income or NRs 300,000 whichever is lower, contributed to the approved retirement fund are deductible from taxable income.
+The actual contribution, one third of the employment income or NRs 300,000 whichever is lower, contributed to the approved retirement fund is deductible from taxable income.
 No deduction is allowed if contributed to an unapproved retirement fund.
-In case of contribution made under SSF, the actual contribution, one third of the employment income or NRs 500,000 whichever is lower, contributed to the approved retirement fund are deductible from taxable income.
+In the case of a contribution made under SSF, the actual contribution, one third of the employment income or NRs 500,000 whichever is lower, contributed to the approved retirement fund is deductible from taxable income.

-Contribution based retirement payments exceeding, 50% of the total sum or NRs 500,000 whichever is higher, received from an approved retirement fund at the time of separation is taxed at 5%.
+Contribution based retirement payments exceeding, 50% of the total sum or NRs 500,000 whichever is higher, received from an approved retirement fund at the time of separation are taxed at 5%.

-In case of retirement payments from an unapproved retirement fund, the gain is taxed at 15%
+In case of retirement payments from an unapproved retirement fund, the gain is taxed at 15%.

-The tax law provides for taxation of all non-cash benefits to be valued at market rate however accommodation and vehicle facilities provided to employees are valued at 2% and 0.5%, respectively of basic remuneration.
+The tax law provides for taxation of all non-cash benefits to be valued at the market rate however accommodation and vehicle facilities provided to employees are valued at 2% and 0.5%, respectively of basic remuneration.